ctomkow/gluetube/README.md

 OR
 > docker volume create gluetube

-> docker run -d -v gluetube:/home/gluetube/.gluetube ctomkow/gluetube
+> docker run -d --init -v gluetube:/home/gluetube/.gluetube ctomkow/gluetube

 todo: systemd unit file (when rpm/deb is built, it will include a unit file since the packages are run as root)